APUtils/APExtensions/README.md

 ## Usage

+### Core

+TODO

 ### ViewState

 Extends UIViewController with .viewState enum property.
 Possible cases: `.notLoaded`, `.didLoad`, `.willAppear`, `.didAppear`, `.willDisappear`, `.didDisappear`.

 Also every UIViewController starts to send notifications about its state change.
-Available notifications to observe: `.UIViewControllerViewDidLoad`, `.UIViewControllerViewWillAppear`, `.UIViewControllerViewDidAppear`, `.UIViewControllerViewWillDisappear`, `.UIViewControllerViewDidDisappear`
+Available notifications to observe: `.UIViewControllerWillMoveToParentViewController`, `.UIViewControllerViewDidLoad`, `.UIViewControllerViewWillAppear`, `.UIViewControllerViewDidAppear`, `.UIViewControllerViewWillDisappear`, `.UIViewControllerViewDidDisappear`.
+You could check `userInfo` notification's dictionary for parameters if needed.

 See example project for more details.